cloudmesh/cloudmesh-volume/README-source.md

 To sync first volume with second volume in the same cloud service.
 When len(NAMES)==2, sync volume (NAMES[0]) with volume (NAMES[1])
-When len(NAMES)==1, sync current volume with volume(NAMES[0]) Implemented in aws and multipass.
+When len(NAMES)==1, sync current volume with volume(NAMES[0]) Implemented for aws and multipass provider.

 Example 1: To sync test_volume1 with test_volume2 in aws cloud provider.